ibm-cloud-docs/mqcloud/learn/mqoc_responsibilities.md

 | -------- | -------------------- | --------------------- |
 | Queue Manager | * Maintain controls to meet industry compliance standards such as ISO27k  \n * Provide default queue manager resources that are TLS enabled  \n * Monitor, isolate, and recover the queue manager  \n * Automatically apply security patch updates  \n * Disable certain insecure actions such as channel exits  \n * Continuously monitor queue manager images to detect vulnerability and security compliance issue | * Configure queue manager security such as TLS and AMS on queue manager resources  \n * Configure authority records for queue manager resources to limit access to only required users and applications |
 {: summary="The rows are read from left to right.
 The resource area of comparing responsibilities is in the first column, with the responsibilities of IBM in the second column and your responsibilities in the third column."}
-{: caption="Table 5.
-Responsibilities for security compliance" caption-side="top"}
+{: caption="Responsibilities for security compliance" caption-side="top"}

 ### Disaster recovery
 {: #mqoc_disaster_recovery}